suyashskumar/violence-detection/README.md

-# Video Violence Classification README
+# Violence and Fight Detection using HOG and SVM

 This project is a Python-based video violence detection tool that classifies uploaded videos as either violent or non-violent by analyzing extracted video frames.
 It uses HOG (Histogram of Oriented Gradients) feature extraction and a Support Vector Machine (SVM) classifier for frame classification.